SovereignCloudStack/standards/Standards/scs-0001-v1-sovereign-cloud-standards.md

 - KaaS: The team working on Kubernetes-as-a-service topics
 - Ops: The team working on operations topics
 - IAM: The team working on identity and access management topics
-- Global: The entire SCS community
+- Global: The entire SCS community as well as the Forum SCS-Standards

+Any pull request affecting a document in the Global track MUST NOT be merged unless approved by a representative of the _Forum SCS-Standards_.

 Supplements may be kept in Draft state, because they are not authoritative.